Jabari Brisport: Political positions

 Brisport came to identify as a democratic socialist through Bernie Sanders's presidential campaign, for which he volunteered as a canvasser and phone-banker.
 He is a member of the Democratic Socialists of America (DSA).

 Brisport was arrested while protesting the re-development of the vacant Bedford Union Armory in Crown Heights, Brooklyn.
 He argued that the development should be 100% affordable housing.
 He has advocated for a vacancy tax and a pied-à-terre tax.

 Brisport is an advocate for the New York Health Act, which would establish single-payer healthcare in New York State.
-He starred in a 2021 advertisement for the Campaign for New York Health along with assemblyman Zohran Mamdani, portraying a firefighter.
+He starred in a 2021 advertisement for the Campaign for New York Health along with then-assemblyman Zohran Mamdani, portraying a firefighter.

 Brisport supports the elimination of cash bail, the legalization of injection sites for drug users, the restoration of voting rights for persons who have been incarcerated, elder parole, and the decriminalization of prostitution.

+During his 2017 campaign for the New York City Council, Brisport pledged to reduce his $148,000 council salary to $47,000, the median income in Brooklyn at the time and direct the remainder toward increasing staff pay, arguing that elected officials should not earn substantially more than the constituents they represent.
+Since taking office, Brisport has not reduced his salary and has accepted the full council compensation.
+In 2023, Brisport even voted to increase pay for himself and other lawmakers, bumping the salary floor from $110,000 to $142,000.